- SPN (Slo-Pitch National) rules apply except for exceptions detailed by the specific Urban Rec rules for your league

 - The home team on the schedule will get last at bats.

-- A maximum of 10 players on the field at any time, of which a maximum of 6 players of either gender may be on the field (i.e. 6 males and 4 females, 5 males and 5 females, 4 males and 6 females) for MaxFun leagues (for Thunderchicken leagues, the maximum is 5 of either gender on the field).
-To avoid a forfeit a team needs a minimum of 8 total players including at least 3 of each gender.
-If you have 8 players, but only 2 of one gender, this is not sufficient – you need to have at least 3 of each gender.
-If a team of at least 8 players (including at least 3 of each gender) cannot be fielded within 15 minutes of the scheduled start time, the game will be recorded as a 1-0 victory for the opposing team.
+- A maximum of 10 players on the field at any time including at least 4 women and 1 man for MaxFun and fall Thunderchicken leagues (for spring summer Thunderchicken leagues, the minimum is 5 women and 1 man).
+To avoid a forfeit a team needs a minimum of 8 total players including at least 1 man and 3 women.
+If you have 8 players, but do not have at least 1 man and 3 women, this is not sufficient.
+If a team of at least 8 players (including at least 3 women and 1 man) cannot be fielded within 15 minutes of the scheduled start time, the game will be recorded as a 1-0 victory for the opposing team.
 The team unable to field a minimum lineup will be subject to the Urban Rec Default Policy to compensate the other team.
 At this point it is encouraged that the teams redistribute players and just play for fun.